Janina Hosiasson-Lindenbaum: Biography

 Janina Hosiasson was born on 6 December 1899 in Warsaw, the daughter of the merchant Josef Hosiasson and his wife Sophia Feigenblat.

 She was a student of Tadeusz Kotarbinski and Jan Łukasiewicz at the University of Warsaw and received her doctorate there under Kotarbinski in 1926 with a dissertation on the "Justification of Inductive Reasoning".
 She would then combine her continuing research with employment as a teacher of philosophy in a secondary school.
-By the late 1920s she was a respected philosopher of logic of the Lwow-Warsaw school who actively participated in the second Polish Philosophical Congress held in Warsaw in September 1927 and (like her husband-to-be) delivered papers at the First Congress of Mathematicians from Slavic Countries held in Warsaw and Poznań in September 1929.
+By the late 1920s she was a respected philosopher of logic of the Lwów–Warsaw school who actively participated in the second Polish Philosophical Congress held in Warsaw in September 1927 and (like her husband-to-be) delivered papers at the First Congress of Mathematicians from Slavic Countries held in Warsaw and Poznań in September 1929.
 Janina then went, on a scholarship from the Polish Ministry of Religious Affairs and Public Education, to spend the 1929/30 academic year studying philosophy in Cambridge.

-Hosiasson was one of the speakers at the first Unity of Science Congress in Paris 1935.
+In 1935, Hosiasson became the first woman to have work published in the journal Erkenntnis.
+She was one of the speakers at the first Unity of Science Congress in Paris 1935.
 She is also known to have participated in the preliminary meeting for the same in Prague the previous year.
-Around the end of October or beginning of November 1935, Hosiasson married mathematician and fellow logician Adolf Lindenbaum.
+On December 18, 1935, Janina Hosiasson married mathematician and logician Adolf Lindenbaum in Wąbrzeźno, Pomerania.
+(The marriage certificate is located in the National Archives in Toruń, Poland.).
 The couple would then reside together in the Zoliborz district of Warsaw.
 After marriage Janina would use the surname Hosiasson-Lindenbaum.
 She attended the second Unity of Science Congress held in Copenhagen in 1936 and had also (like Alfred Tarski) been scheduled to present her research at the fifth Unity of Science Congress at Harvard in September 1939.
-Fatefully, however, she was unable to sail in time - she applied for passage on the next boat to America after that taken by Tarski but her visa was denied.
+Fatefully, however, she was unable to sail in time—she applied for passage on the next boat to America after that taken by Tarski but her visa was denied.